 As the cases discussed above demonstrate, there are stiff penalties for companies that fail to comply with the FCPA.
 Such penalties can be a major blow to a corporation’s profitability and possibly its ultimate longevity.
 As such, the need to make sure your workforce is properly trained on the FCPA cannot be overstated.
 With multinational corporations, FCPA training programs should be translated in each office’s native language.

-Our legal translation service can partner with your HR and legal departments to provide accurate, quality translations of your FCPA training and reference materials in any language you need, including Turkish, Arabic, Portuguese, Spanish, Russian, Mandarin Chinese, Polish.
+Our legal translation service can partner with your HR and legal departments to provide accurate, quality translations of your FCPA training and reference materials in any language you need, including Mongolian, Brazilian Portuguese, Greek, Turkish, Arabic, Spanish, Russian, Mandarin Chinese, Polish, Nepali.
 Contact our multilingual document translation service to get more details on how you can easily get your FCPA compliance materials translated correctly and efficiently.
 Getting such complex documents translated for your workforce could mean the difference of millions of dollars to your company’s bottom line.